Speaker | Time | Text |

 Did any of them, or I guess a number of them, you said, admitted similar findings? | ||

-No, not...
-They were not involved in the animal death situation. | ||
+No, they were not involved in the animal death situation. | ||

-They were simply involved in having expressed their own experiences Interpreting what I had told them about the possibility of UFO involvement. | ||
+They were simply involved in having expressed their own experiences, interpreting what I had told them about the possibility of UFO involvement. | ||

-And they just simply told me about their own UFO experience. | ||
+And they just simply talked about their own UFO experiences, unrelated to the animal situation completely. | ||

-Well, let me jump forward a little bit and just ask you this. | ||
+Let me jump forward a little bit and just ask you this. | ||

 Have you had any experience with or looked into the human abduction aspect of this? | ||

-Well, I have to come to your death. | ||
+Well, I have to come through here. | ||

-Is this... are both of these areas, in your view, the animal mutilations and the human abductions, | ||
+Is this or both of these areas in your view, the animal mutilations and the human abductions, are they both continuing valid areas of inquiry with regard to the possibility of the connection to UFOs? | ||

-With regard to the possibility of the connection to UFOs or In other words, have there been obviously you've reached no firm conclusions or none you're willing to talk about Will you continue this research? | ||
+Or, in other words, have there been, obviously you've reached no firm conclusions or none you're willing to talk about. | ||

-I plan to continue the research and What I really have pointed out earlier is that I am allowing People, the audience, you and others, to reach your own conclusions regarding the relationship between the event and the possibility of unknown factors, including UFO factors. | ||
+I plan to continue the research, and what I really have pointed out earlier is that I am allowing people, the audience, you and others, to reach your own conclusions regarding the relationship between these events and the possibility of unknown factors, including full factors. | ||

 I'm not expressing my own conclusions in this regard. | ||

-Those are mine and should not be All right, let me try this angle of attack. | ||
+Let me try this angle of attack. | ||

 In the investigations that you've done of animal mutilations, how frequently have there been connected observations or reports of UFO activity? | ||

-I can't give you percentages, but out of the ones that have been clearly unexplained, that have not been predator or or other natural causes, I would make an off and tough guess of probably somewhere around 50%. | ||
+I can't give you percentages, but out of the ones that have been clearly unexplained, that have not been, that have not been predator or tragic behavior or other natural causes, I would make an off-the-compet, probably somewhere around 50%. | ||

-There have been a number of cases where there's not been anything identified or anything unusual, no unusual light, and other situations where there have been spotted unusual lights that are unexplained, the observation of unmarked helicopters and so on. | ||
+There have been a number of cases that have not been anything identified or anything unusual or unusual light, and other situations that have been spotted, unusual lights that are unexplained, the observation of unmarked helicopters and phones. | ||

 That's a high percentage. | ||